 Think: Can you build joint plans and encourage a better flow of communication with your key suppliers - to make sure you avoid nasty stock surprises and maximise new opportunities before your competition does?

 These allow partners to collaborate and exchange value, building and sharing plenty of smart marketing benefits.
 A group of retailers who get together to build a late night Christmas shopping promotion is an alliance.

 Who is a good fit with your business?
 What service is the next along from yours that is a natural add on?
 This can be as simple as a hairdressers knowing local wedding planners and nail bars, and building a joint offer for brides.

 Think: Who are the local market or service allies that you can build a smart relationship with?

 Promotional and PR partnerships

 These enable you to leverage additional value by tailoring your marketing activities to fit with those from another business.
 Remember: cash is not the only currency.
-Your marketing value could be free product, access to your database or your event.
-At best, you can get a lot from doing something very simple, such as swapping coupons or allowing some links from your website to your partners.
-And remember, offering your product or service for free is an easy way to leverage and negotiate publicity in local media promotions and at local events.
-Smart brands don't pay cash - they offer promotional support or product in return for the same type of package that you would normally pay for.
+You can offer value in the form of free products or services, or access to your customer base.
+At best, you can get a lot from doing something very simple, such as swapping discounts or adding reciprocal links between your website and your partner's.

 Think: What can you offer and leverage with a promotional partner?

-Finally, remember that these tactics are used by big brands because they are cost effective, add value and they work.
+Finally, remember that these tactics are used by big brands because they are cost-effective, they add value - and they work.
 Isn't it time you added them to your marketing mix too?

 Written by Andrew Armour.